c-labpl/c-labpl.github.io/news/_posts/2024-11-12-clab-seminar-lanfranco.md

 image: /images/talk.png
 ---

-On Friday, the 12th of November at 10:00 we will have a C-Lab seminar with [Dr Renzo Lanfranco](https://www.renzolanfranco.com/) from Karolinska Institutet, Sweden.
+On Tuesday, the 12th of November at 10:00 we will have a C-Lab seminar with [Dr Renzo Lanfranco](https://www.renzolanfranco.com/) from Karolinska Institutet, Sweden.
-The meeting will take place in the Institute of Psychology on Ingardena Street 6 in the room 2.15.
+The meeting will take place in the Institute of Psychology on Ingardena Street 6, room 2.15.

 **Title**
 Teasing apart perceptual processing and conscious access in face processing and body ownership using psychophysics, computational modelling, multivariate decoding, and information-theory metrics